A Description of Several Types of Radiant Systems

 Including Our Preferred System.

 There are many ways to take advantage of the benefits of radiant heating and cooling.
 Some radiant floor heat system concepts are at least 100 years old.
-Other radiant heating systems are newer and more innovative.
+Our radiant heating systems are newer and more innovative.
 We urge you to at least take a look at these modern systems.
 The newer and more innovative floor heating systems can offer significant advantages.

 Please note that Radiantec often recommends the use of domestic water heaters instead of expensive boilers.
 Click here for more information about that use.
 This is an opportunity to save thousands of dollars and still have a better and more energy efficient radiant floor heating system.

 THE OPEN DIRECT RADIANT HEATING SYSTEM